dmsul/site-source/content/pages/tutorial_git_2commits.rst

 to our code.
 So we need a way to look back at the list of commits we've made.
 This is done with the :code:`git log` command.
 However, the standard :code:`git log` command puts out a lot of information we don't necessarily need.
-If you're using the :code:`.gitconfig` file listed above, you can use :code:`git lg` to see a customized version of :code:`git log` that is a little simpler:
+If you're using the :code:`.gitconfig` file listed above, you can use :code:`git shortlog` to see a customized version of :code:`git log` that is a little simpler:

 .. code-block:: shell-session

     $ git shortlog
     * 7d6a299 -  (HEAD -> master) Added a variable to hello.py
-    * 823459f -  Add hello.py
+    * 823459f -  New repo: added hello.py

 Each :code:`*` marks a commit.
 Next to that is the commit's ID number or "hash".
 For our most recent commit, this is :code:`7d6a299`.
-Your hashes will likely be different because git generates unique ID's for every commit.
+If you've been following along with this guide, your hashes will likely be different because git generates unique ID's for every commit.
 That's okay.
-We won't be directly using the hashes in this tutorial for a while.
+We won't be directly referencing the hashes in this tutorial.

 After the hash is the commit message we wrote. :code:`(HEAD -> master)` marks what the most recent commit is.
 Don't worry about this just yet, we'll get to it.

+** Next in :A Brief Intro to Git":** `Branches and Merging <tutorial_git_3branches.html>`__